egome007/Gent_Coffee/README.md

 # PROJECT DESCRIPTION:

-Gentrification in the City of Los Angeles studies prove that prove thatorrelation of residential burglaries which occur at a specific days and months of year and how they compare to other days and months of the year.
+There is a correlation between gentrification levels and the number of coffee shops in Los Angeles neighborhoods.

 # HYPOTHESIS TO EVALUATE:

-+ **Hypothesis: the number of coffee shops around the city of los angeles is a pulse indicator of gentrification in the City of Los angeles**
++ **Hypothesis: the number of coffee shops around the city of los angeles is a pulse indicator of gentrification in the City**
 + **Hypothesis:**